denghanyu/app-docs/en/intro/overview.md

 | Cameras carried by aircrafts of Phantom、Mavic、Spark series | ✔︎ | ✔︎ |
 | Zenmuse X3, X4S, X5/X5R/X5S | ✔ ︎|✔︎ |
 | Other cameras | Support adding additional camera components <sup>1</sup> | ✖︎ |

-1. 可以添加相机参数用于线路规划和自主飞行。但由于缺少第三方相机的 API，使用第三方相机飞行时 app 可能无法自动拍照。
+Note:
+1. You can add camera parameters for flight planning and automatic flight.
+As there's no API for third-party cameras at the moment, your drone may not be able to automatically take photos if you use Altizure app with a third-party camera.

 ---

-该文档最后修改于 {{ file.mtime }}
+Last modified at {{ file.mtime }}